 Most current or basic accounts from UK banks, building societies and credit unions will already accept automated payments for your Universal Credit, other benefits or your state pension.

-This could be a current account from a bank, building society or credit union or a basic fee-free bank account.
+This could be a current account from a bank, building society or credit union or a basic bank account that does not charge any fees.
+Whatever option you choose, you should not find yourself out of pocket.

 Find out more about the best accounts for your benefits or pension payments in our guide Choosing a bank account for your benefit payment.